SavinaRoja/SavinaRoja.github.io/_posts/2016-02-06-haskell-revisits-the-central-dogma.md

 geneticCode [Adenine, Adenine, Adenine] = Lysine
 {% endhighlight %}

-In both of the former, there is no guarantee whether the characters in the input are valid, while in the latter we have that assurance.
+In the former there is no guarantee whether the characters in the input are valid while in the latter we have that assurance.
 Yet in both functions there is the possibility for lists of incorrect length; I would like to fix that so I will formalize a codon data type and write the function to fit.